The Complaints Process

 If you decide to proceed with a formal complaint, the College can assist you in understanding the complaints process, advise you on what information is required, and send you the necessary forms for completion.
 For more information, write to email@example.com or call toll free 1 (800) 667-1668.

-To initiate a complaint with the College, please complete this Complaint Form, print out and mail to the address provided in the form.
+To initiate a complaint with the College, please complete this Complaint Reporting Form or Formulaire de plainte, print out, sign and mail, e-mail, or fax to the address provided in the form.

 In order to fulfill its regulatory mandate, the College is entitled through legislation to access patient records in order to review complaints or to evaluate the quality of care provided by a College registrant.
 In the absence of specific direction to the contrary, it is the College’s position that consent to access patients’ personal records is implied when the patient initiates a complaint and asks the College to adjudicate the matter.